DNP3 Secure Authentication- Between ClearSCADA and Kingfisher RTU, and between two Kingfisher CP-30s

-This article is an explanation of how to set DNP3 Secure Authentication between ClearScada and Kingfisher RTU, and between two Kingfisher RTUs along with sample projects for CP-30s and ClearScda configurations.
-ClearSCADA and CP30, both support DNP3 Secure Authentication version 2.00.
+This article is an explanation of how to set DNP3 Secure Authentication between ClearSCADA and Kingfisher RTU, and between two Kingfisher RTUs along with sample projects for CP-30s and ClearSCADA configurations.
+ClearSCADA and CP-30, both support DNP3 Secure Authentication version 2.00.
 It is possible to optionally enable DNP3 Secure Authentication on a per outstation basis in ClearSCADA.
 When enabled:

 Due to factors such as the necessary increase in bandwidth and extra processing involved, ‘challenges’ are only sent in relation to requests or responses that are deemed to be ‘critical’.
 The DNP3 standard dictates those function codes that are always deemed critical; other function codes can be set to critical if required.
-In ClearSCADA, you define the criticality of function codes on a per server basis.
-In CP30, there are default defined critical functions.
+In ClearSCADA, you can define what function codes are critical per server basis.
+In CP-30, there are default defined critical function codes.

 If an authentic reply is received within the required time period, the device that issued the challenge (the ‘Challenger’) executes the critical function.
 If the challenger is an outstation, it performs the requested critical function and sends the appropriate response to the DNP3 master.
 If the challenger is a DNP3 master, it processes the stored response that triggered the challenge.

 If a challenge is unsuccessful, the challenger rejects the critical request or response.
-If the challenger is an outstation, it does not perform the rejected critical request.
-If the challenger is a DNP3 master, it throws out the data that it received in relation to the rejected critical response.
+If the challenger is an outstation, it does not perform the critical request.
+If the challenger is a DNP3 master, it discards the data that it received in relation to the critical response.
 The challenger might also send an error message to the responder, but the number of error messages is actively limited.

 With DNP3 Secure Authentication, each DNP3 user requires their own Update Key.
 The outstation uses the Update Key to authenticate Session Key Change requests from its DNP3 master.